- Search The Registry

 - My Account

 *Charles Lloyd was born on this date in 1938.
-He is an African American jazz musician and composer.
+He is a Black jazz musician and composer.

 Lloyd grew up in Memphis and was exposed to blues, gospel and jazz.
 He is of African, Cherokee, Mongolian, and Irish ancestry.
 He was given his first saxophone at the age of 9 and was fascinated by 1940s radio broadcasts by Charlie Parker, Coleman Hawkins, Lester Young, Billie Holiday and Duke Ellington.
 His early teachers included pianist Phineas Newborn, Jr. and saxophonist Irvin Reason.
 His closest childhood friend was trumpeter Booker Little.
 As a teenager Lloyd played jazz with saxophonist George Coleman, Harold Mabern, and Frank Strozier, and was a sideman for Johnny Ace, Bobby "Blue" Bland, Howlin' Wolf and B.B.
 King.